 Foster leadership and advocacy.

 The center engages students in leadership development and works with students to advocate for gender justice.
-This is done through the ATHENA leadership program, the ambassador program, the Gender Justice House (a living/learning residential community), Niara (a mentoring program for women of color), and internship experiences in the center.
+This is done through the ATHENA leadership program, the ambassador program, the Gender Justice House (a living/learning residential community), Niara (a leadership program for women of color), and internship experiences in the center.

-Kaufman Interfaith Institute
+Sylvia and Richard Kaufman Interfaith Institute

 The Kaufman Interfaith Institute at Grand Valley works to promote interfaith understanding and mutual respect in West Michigan through programs and conferences.
 As a community-focused organization housed at the university, the Kaufman Interfaith Institute organizes events, service opportunities, and trainings in the community and works closely with religious and nonprofit organizations in West Michigan.
 The Kaufman Interfaith Institute seeks to promote a vibrant and diverse community, benefiting people of all generations, through interfaith dialogue and service.